Jeanmatozo/AI-LLM-security-lab/reports/report_01_prompt_injection_basic_chatbot.md

 ### Next Steps
 - Repeat this test with conversation history enabled to evaluate persistence risk.
 - Introduce lightweight prompt-risk logging (flag and store injection-like prompts for review).
-- Build a second scenario focused on “data-exfiltration style” injection language once RAG/tooling is introduced.
+- Build a second scenario focused on data-exfiltration-style injection language once RAG or tooling is introduced.